qcao/minimal-mistakes/index.md

 ---
 title: ""
 permalink: /
-date: 2023-01-02
+date: 2023-09-14
 layout: single
 author_profile: true
 ---

-Hi there!
-My name is Qiong Cao (IPA: [tɕʰi̯ʊŋ](https://resources.allsetlearning.com/chinese/pronunciation/qiong) [tsʰaʊ](https://resources.allsetlearning.com/chinese/pronunciation/cao)
-; Chinese: 曹琼).
-I'm a fifth year PhD student at Johns Hopkins University working with [Dr. Lisa Feigenson](https://pbs.jhu.edu/directory/lisa-feigenson/) in the [JHU Lab for Child Development](https://labforchilddevelopment.com/).
+Hello!
+My name is Qiong Cao (pronounced as /chiong/ /tsau/; Chinese: 曹琼).
+I'm a sixth year PhD student at Johns Hopkins University working with [Dr. Lisa Feigenson](https://pbs.jhu.edu/directory/lisa-feigenson/) in the [JHU Lab for Child Development](https://labforchilddevelopment.com/).
 Previously, I obtained my MA in Psychology at New York University and my BS in Psychology from Zhejiang University, China.

-I'm broadly interested in the early representations and computations that guide learning.
-Especially, how children select information to reason about the causal structures of the physical and social world.
-There are three main lines of research during my PhD training: children's representation of coincidences, infants and preschoolers' reasoning about agents' abilities, and surprise-induced learning in infancy.
+I'm interested in the representations and computations that underpin reasoning and learning, with a particular focus on early development.
+My work spans from different age groups and topics, with key questions such as: "How do children build and update representations?" and "Which factors do young children weigh on when deciding what to learn?"
+During my PhD, I am focusing on how infants and young children reason about and learn from agents, objects, and daily life events.
 You can read more about [my research here](/research/).

-When I'm not working, I enjoy listening to [soft music](https://youtube.com/playlist?list=PLjKI5ONdAyGS01UfxE2alDJZ-ffOFPM73), watching clouds and flowers, and adoring my lovely [cat](/assets/images/yurekwithplants.jpg) or helping the less fortunate cats in shelters.
+In my free time, I enjoy listening to soft music, watching clouds and flowers, and adoring cute animals, especially [my lovely cat](/assets/images/yurek.jpg).

+You can contact me at: qiong.cao AT jhu.edu.